 2. Define Clear Roles and Responsibilities

 To ensure smooth collaboration, it’s essential to establish clear roles and responsibilities for all parties involved in the contract creation and negotiation process.
 Generally, legal counsel is responsible for ensuring the contract is legally sound, while the SaaS company’s team should provide the business context.
 This includes conveying unique aspects of the product, its pricing, delivery, and support mechanisms.
 With this in mind there are a lot of contract commercial decisions that go into a contract negotiation and ensuring that your legal team is aware of where these commercial decisions should be raised is important.
-Who decisions if a change in contract payment terms from 30 days to 60 days is okay is something that your legal team should know about.
+Who decides if a change in contract payment terms from 30 days to 60 days is okay is something that your legal team should know about.

 3. Ensure Regular Communication

 Communication is the cornerstone of any successful collaboration.
 SaaS companies and legal counsel should maintain regular communication, ideally setting up scheduled check-ins to discuss contract development and any emerging issues.
 One of the key things that you need to keep your legal team updated with is the way your product is evolving.
-Early startup companies are constantly changing their product and this may have implications of how your contracts should be written.
-Consistent communication is keeps everyone on the same page and ensures that potential problems are identified and addressed promptly.
-This can include your sales team presenting a demo to your legal team to they understand the product well.
+Early startup companies are constantly changing their product and this may have implications for how your contracts should be written.
+Consistent communication keeps everyone on the same page and ensures that potential problems are identified and addressed promptly.
+This can include your sales team presenting a demo to your legal team so they understand the product well.

 4. Leverage Legal Counsel’s Expertise

 One of the benefits of having external legal is drawing on their expertise.
 Your external legal counsel is there to provide legal advice, so be open to their suggestions and feedback.
 This is particularly important when negotiating contracts with customers who may demand amendments to your standard terms.
 Experienced legal counsel can help navigate these negotiations, ensuring you make compromises without compromising your legal and financial security.
-With this in mind you should look to build collaborative contract management relationships with external legal counsel that have experience in your industry.
+With this in mind, you should look to build collaborative contract management relationships with external legal counsel who have experience in your industry.
 Finding an experienced SaaS lawyer can be extremely useful in growing your business.